aiebabyboo/assignment2/README.md

 # assignment2

 # VR Nexus
 This is a responsive homepage as part of a web development assignment.
-It showcases modern HTML/CSS layout techniques including Flexbox, Grid, responsive design with media queries, and entrance animation using @keyframes.
+It showcases modern HTML/CSS layout techniques including Flex-box, Grid, responsive design with media queries, and entrance animation using @keyframes.

 The theme is centered around virtual reality (VR) technology and immersive experiences.